 To pit cherries, use the ripest fruit you can.
 If you have a cherry pitter, go ahead and use it, but I never have and (like usual) prefer to use my own tools (my hands).
 If the fruit is ripe, simply tear the cherry open and remove the pits with your hands.
-If they are more on the firm side, you can open them with knife (like an apple) and remove the pit then.
+If they are more on the firm side, you can open them with a knife (like an apple) and remove the pit then.

-If you have the almond milk handy, simple combine the milk and cherries in a blender and add the ice cubes.
+If you have the almond milk handy, simply combine the milk and cherries in a blender and add the ice cubes.
 Blend on high until frothy.
 Serve as desired and enjoy!
 A simple, easy way to cool down and enjoy two healthful and delicious foods.
 Nothing fancy.
 But somehow it still seems fancy to me – how about you?

 Summer is here and it’s a beautiful thing, my weekend at home was such a fabulous one, and much love to my folks and to my sister for the time together!
-On another note, we are in the 10 day countdown until we leave for our trip to France for 3 whole weeks!
+On another note, we are in the 10-day countdown until we leave for our trip to France for 3 whole weeks!
 I’ll be blogging from there as there will be just too much to keep up with, especially as we try to work our way through it all in true ‘less is more’ fashion.